 How to get registered

-Anyone who earns an NCCA accredited certification from a member organization will be registered for the particular qualifying role in USREPS®.
+Anyone who earns an NCCA accredited certification from a member organization will be registered for the particular qualifying role in USREPS® automatically and free of charge.

 Maintaining the NCCA credential in good standing with the member organization will ensure ongoing registration.
 Those individuals that fail to renew their certifications with a member organization will be removed from the registry the day of expiration.